cran/abclass/README.md

 angle-based classifiers (Zhang & Liu, 2014) with the large-margin unified machines (Liu, et al., 2011) for high-dimensional data.

-Notice that the package is still experimental and under active development.
+> **Note** This package is still very experimental and under active
+> development.
+The function interface is subject to change without
+> guarantee of backward compatibility.

 ## Installation